 My dad, Mr. Glenn Lee, is the founder of Team 359: The Hawaiian Kids, a competitive robotics team based in Waialua High and Intermediate School.
 Over the years, he has built up a legacy in the robotics community as the founder of one of the most decorated and successful teams in the world.
-While I attend HBA, I’ve been participating in Team 359 for more than three years.
+While I attend HBA, I’ve been participating in Team 359 for more than three years, alongside a group of 30 students from across school districts.
 I am the lead of the Business, Media, and Documentation sub-team as well as a co-captain of the team.
-Serving as a focal point in the community, Team 359 is a group of 30 students from across school districts in grades 7 to 12, coming together to participate in our shared passions of STEAM (Science, Technology, Engineers, Arts, Math) through robotics.
-The main competition we participate in is FIRST Robotics Competition (FRC), an international competition in which 4000+ teams across the globe compete to build industrial robots.
-We are Hawaii’s first FRC team, pioneering the way for local teams statewide.
-We are most renowned for having the third most blue banners (competition and program award wins) in FRC history, as well as recipients of the 2011 Chairman Award, landing us a spot in the FIRST Hall of Fame.
-These opportunities and achievements have been made possible by Glenn Lee, my father, one of the founders of Team 359 and Head Mentor who is raising the next generation of STEAM leaders.
+Our team has the third most blue banners (competition and program award wins) in FIRST Robotics Competition (FRC) history and my dad oversaw the team’s induction into the FIRST Hall of Fame back in 2011.
+In these past few years of being on the team, I got a close look at my father’s achievements as a mentor and leader, helping to raise the next generation of STEAM (Science, Technology, Engineering, Arts, and Mathematics) leaders.

 HOW IT ALL STARTED